baoquan-com/baoquan-docs/docs/signature.rst

 Paste the content of cert.pem file to the text box, and select Sandbox or Formal.

+You can edit template in the formal environment, and those also can be used in the sandbox environment.
+But those will be cleaned periodically.
+So you should use sandbox access key in the development and test environment, and use formal access key in the production environment.

 .. note:: Please keep your private key safe, in addition, we strongly recommend to use the certificate issued by CA institutes as your public key under the Formal environment.

 **STEP 3: Construct signature**